codeformuenster/muenster-dashboard/README.md

     cd import-scripts
     sudo ./import.sh

 By default the data is not persisted across container restarts.
-See the README in `import-scripts`
+See the README in `import-scripts` .
+The Elasticsearch URL and the index-prefix can be configured in the `Dockerfile`.

 ### Aufgrabungen und similar things
 See README in `import-scripts`

 ### Wn events and news, and stadt münster webcams:
 See README in `import-scripts/wn-events-news-cams`

 ## Running only the react app